 - Item 27 WATER TEMPERATURE.
 Indicate the surface water temperature in degrees Fahrenheit.
 If the respondent cannot provide an exact temperature, try to obtain a temperature range, and use the midpoint. - NAME AND PHONE.
-QuanTech, Inc. is contractually required to randomly validate your interviews.
+A percentage of all interviews are validated.
 To do so, we must have a name and phone number where the respondent can be reached for an extremely short interview (about 2 minutes).
-This number will not necessarily be used for the Large Pelagics Telephone Survey (unless it matches the number we have for the LPTS), and the respondent does not necessarily need to give his/her full name, or a home phone number.
-A first name and a work phone number is appropriate.
-Clearly record the respondent's name and phone number (area code first) in the appropriate boxes on the coding form.
+This number will not be used for the Large Pelagic Telephone Survey, and the respondent does not necessarily need to give his/her full name, or a home phone number.
+Clearly record the respondent's name and phone number (including area code) in the appropriate boxes on the coding form.
+It is imperative that interviewers ask this question of all respondents and the information recorded comes only from the respondent.
+Interviewers should never back-fill this information from the Permit List or other sources of information.

-If the respondent is a proxy (designated by the captain or owner to participate in the survey) fill in the oval "Yes".
-Otherwise, if the name of the permit holder on the HMS permit list is the name of the respondent, then fill in "No"
+PROXY?
+If the respondent is a proxy (designated by the captain or owner to participate in the survey) fill in the oval for "YES".
+Otherwise, if the respondent is the captain or owner, then fill in the oval for "NO".

-If the respondent will not provide a name or telephone number (we need both) then fill in the oval indicating < RESPONDENT WOULD NOT PROVIDE A NAME OR TELEPHONE NUMBER
+If the respondent will not provide a name or telephone number (we need both) then fill in the oval indicating < RESPONDENT WOULD NOT PROVIDE A NAME OR TELEPHONE NUMBER intercept form, question 30.
+If no fish were caught or released, or if they refuse to answer, fill in the appropriate oval, end the interview, and thank the respondent for their time.
+Be especially careful to fill in the correct response at Item 29.

 Item 29 CAUGHT FISH.
 Indicate if any fish were caught or released during the fishing trip.
-If fish were caught, fill in the oval for "Yes" and go to the second page of the intercept form, question 30.
-If no fish were caught or released, or if they refuse to answer, fill in the appropriate oval, end the interview, and thank the respondent for their time.
-Be especially careful to fill in the correct response at Item 29.
+If fish were caught, fill in the oval for "Yes" and go to the second page of the